PyCQA/redbaron/docs/nodes_reference.rst

 DictArgumentNode
 ================

-A node representing a 'kwargs' definied in a function definition arguments or used in a :ref:`CallNode`.
+A node representing a 'kwargs' defined in a function definition argument or used in a :ref:`CallNode`.

 .. ipython:: python